FOREX-Dollar falls as investor focus shifts to U.S. economy, Fed

 budget battles in Washington.

-to buy a higher yielding or riskier one to earn better returns.
+buy a higher yielding or riskier one - would also gather pace.

 "With soft but positive economic growth, and investors ever